Jerry Nadler defeats fellow Democratic Rep Carolyn Maloney in New York primary battle

 New York’s state legislature initially proposed a gerrymandered map that would have helped Democrats.
 But the state’s supreme court tossed out the map, which forced Mr Nadler, who represents parts of the Upper West Side, against Ms Maloney, who represents the Upper East Side of New York City.

-Mr Nadler had criticised Ms Maloney for her vote for the War in Iraq, the Patriot Act and her opposition to the United States’s nuclear agreement with Iran.
+Mr Nadler had criticised Ms Maloney for her vote for the War in Iraq, the Patriot Act and her opposition to the United States’s nuclear agreement with Iran during one debate, according to ABC7.
+Mr Nadler was on the other side of each issue.

+Ms Maloney for her part argued that it was important to have a woman’s voice in Congress as abortion rights are under assault after the Supreme Court handed down Dobbs v Jackson, which overturned Roe v Wade.

-Ms Maloney, for her part, was forced to apologise when she said that President Joe Biden would not run for re-election in 2024.
+Ms Maloney, for her part, was forced to apologise when she said that President Joe Biden would not run for re-election in 2024, only to tell The New York Times editorial board that Mr Biden would not run again and prefaced the comment by saying her remarks were off the record.

+In addition, Ms Maloney received intense criticism for her past questions and twice proposing legislation that would study a link into the link between vaccines and autism.
+For her part, Ms Maloney pushed back on accusations that she was an anti-vaccine, saying simply, “ I regret asking to study vaccines.”

+Mr Nadler’s victory is considered a victory for progressives as the Working Families Party backed Mr Nadler.
+Mr Nadler also beat young upstart Suraj Patel.

 Register for free to continue reading